Frequently Asked Questions

 How long does the average inspection take?

 Inspection times vary significantly.
 The average inspection for us is 4 to 8 hours including the walk through.
+In our walkthrough, we point out issues the property has but won't waste time with the obvious.
+Issues such as rodent infestation, wiring, plumbing, etc. We won't get hung up on window dressings, etc.

 Does your company include reports?

 Absolutely!
 Reports are emailed to you in a timely manner depending on the inspection.
 For example, since the Building Code book is hundreds of pages in length, not every "Code" is memorized due to the nature of the Canadian Building Code.
 We do at times refer to the Canadian Building Code and that can take a bit of time to generate a report for references.
+On average, the turnaround time for reports are 3 - 5 business days.
+This also includes the water analysis if requested from the Provincial Lab.

 Who owns the report?